-Foot and leg pain is never normal, and if your child is complaining about foot and leg pain consistently, this might be a sign that he has a foot condition such as flat feet.
+Foot and leg pain is never normal, and if your child is complaining about foot and leg pain consistently, this might be a sign that your child has a foot condition such as flat feet.
 Flat feet are usually hereditary, that’s one of the parents has flat feet or has it running in the family gene.

 Having flat feet will impact your kids’ everyday activities and affect their posture and bone growth in the long run.
-A good quality shoe must provide comfort, arch support, and a firm heel counter, which will enable your kid to strengthen their muscles and move around with ease and comfort.
+A good quality shoe must provide comfort, arch support, and a firm heel counter, which will enable your children to strengthen their muscles and move around with ease and comfort.

-Do you know what the heel counter of the shoe is?This is the back part of the shoe that provides ankle support.
+✅ Firm Heel Counter: The heel counter is the back part of the shoe that provides ankle and heel support.
 Sometimes children can experience heel or ankle pain from having rolled ankles, in addition to flat feet.
-Here is a picture of where the heel counter of the shoe is located:
+Always make sure that the heel counter of your kids’ shoes feels sturdy.

 Now let’s take a look at the difference between a shoe with a soft heel counter (first picture), and one with a firm heel counter (second picture).